-U.S. Hong Kong Tax Treaty: Although, the U.S. has entered into nearly 60 income tax treaties with other countries, as of 2019, the United States and Hong Kong have not entered into a bilateral tax treaty.
-The IRS general international tax laws apply to US person with Hong Kong assets, or Hong Kong persons with US Income.
+U.S. Hong Kong Tax Treaty: Although, the U.S. has entered into nearly 60 income tax treaties with other countries, as of 2020, the United States and Hong Kong have not entered into a bilateral tax treaty.
+Still, the IRS general international tax laws apply to US person with Hong Kong assets, or Hong Kong persons with US Income.

 US Hong Kong Tax Treaty

 There is no U.S. Hong Kong Tax Treaty.
-But, even though the U.S. and Hong Kong do not have a bilateral tax treaty in place, if a U.S person (Citizen, Legal Permanent Resident or Foreign who meets the Substantial Presence Test) with Hong Kong Assets and/or income may have to report to the IRS.
+But, even though the U.S. and Hong Kong do not have a bilateral tax treaty in place, if a U.S person (Citizen, Legal Permanent Resident or Foreign who meets the Substantial Presence Test) has Hong Kong Assets and/or income — they may have to report to the IRS.

 The U.S. follows a worldwide income tax model.
 That means that U.S. persons are taxed on their worldwide income.
 Even if the income is earned or sourced from Hong Kong, it is taxable in the U.S. – unless a limitation, exception or exclusion applies.